frantzyy/learn-git-tutorial/lesson2.md

 `git add nameOfFile.txt`

-This will add all the files you've created to your staging directory.
+This will add the new file you've created to your staging directory.
 This is similar to checking in your files to a change set in RTC.

 Alternatively, if you have a lot of changes and want to add them all you can do: